What’s on in Devon this weekend – 26 to 28 June 2026

 Hooray for Friday!
 If you’re looking for family-friendly things to do in Devon you have come to the best place for events and special activities.
 Read on to find out what’s on in Devon this weekend!

-Please check event organisers’ websites and social media channels for up-to-date information about opening, particularly during bad weather.
+Please check event organisers’ websites and social media channels for up-to-date information about opening, particularly during adverse weather.

 Know of an event I can add to this guide?
 Submit a listing!
 I’ll add it as soon as I’m able.